Phase Retrieval using Alternating Minimization: Introduction

 {\bf Sparse Phase Retrieval}: A special case of the phase retrieval problem which has received a lot of attention recently is when the underlying signal $\vecfont{x^*}$ is known to be sparse.
 Though this problem is closely related to the compressed sensing problem, lack of phase information makes this harder.
 However, the $\ell_1$ regularization approach of compressed sensing has been successfully used in this setting as well.
 In particular, if $\vecfont{x^*}$ is sparse, then the corresponding lifted matrix $\vecfont{x^*}\vecfont{x^*}^T$ is also sparse. \cite{ShechtmanESS11,OhlssonYDS11,LiV12} use this observation to design $\ell_1$ regularized SDP algorithms for phase retrieval of sparse vectors.
 For random Gaussian measurements, \cite{LiV12} shows that $\ell_1$ regularized PhaseLift recovers $\vecfont{x^*}$ correctly if the number of measurements is $\Omega(k^2 \log n)$.
 By the results of \cite{OymakJFEH12}, this result is tight up to logarithmic factors for $\ell_1$ and trace norm regularized SDP relaxations. \cite{JaganathanOH12,ShechtmanBE13} develop algorithms for phase retrieval from Fourier magnitude measurements.
 However, achieving the optimal sample complexity of $\order{k \log \frac{n}{k}}$ is still open \cite{EldarM12}.

 {\bf Alternating Minimization} (a.k.a. \textbf{ALS}): Alternating minimization has been successfully applied to many applications in the low-rank matrix setting.
 For example, clustering \cite{KimPark08b}, sparse PCA \cite{ZouHT06}, non-negative matrix factorization \cite{KimPar08}, signed network prediction \cite{HsiehCD12} etc. However, despite empirical success, for most of the problems, there are no theoretical guarantees regarding its convergence except to a local minimum.
-The only exceptions are the results in \cite{Keshavan12,JainNS12} which give provable guarantees for alternating minimization for the problems of matrix sensing and matrix completion.
+Of late, however, there has been a spurt of work in obtaining provable guarantees for alternating minimization in various settings such as learning sparsely used dictionaries \cite{AgarwalANJ2013}, matrix completion \cite{JainN2014}, robust PCA \cite{NetrapalliNSAJ2014} etc. Though earlier results for matrix completion \cite{Keshavan12,JainNS12,Hardt13} use heavy resampling, subsequent work \cite{JainN2014} has obtained similar results with a small amount of resampling.

+There has also been some work on designing other non convex optimization algorithms, such as gradient descent for solving some of these problems.
+For instance, \cite{KeshavanOM2009,KeshavanOM2009Noisy} propose a gradient descent algorithm on the Grassmanian manifold to solve the matrix completion problem.